Skip to main content

 The Verdict

 If you're a parent buying a 3-year-horizon ANC headphone for a student who runs both Apple and Android devices and you've shortlisted the Sony WH-1000XM6, this fits the brief without compromise.
-The DGH Cost-per-Year-of-Use Score lands at 9.1 — $83 per year over a 3-year window after resale.
-Wirecutter, Tom's Guide, and The Strategist all land here too.
+The DGH Cost-per-Year-of-Use Score lands at 9.1 — $108 per year over a 3-year window after resale.
+Tom's Guide and RTINGS both land here too.

 Best Pure ANC: Bose QuietComfort Ultra Headphones